MicrosoftDocs/azure-docs/articles/active-directory/active-directory-saas-thousandeyes-provisioning-tutorial.md

 The scenario outlined in this tutorial assumes that you already have the following items:

 *   An Azure Active Active directory tenant
-*   A ThousandEyes tenant with the [Business plan](https://www.thousandeyes.com/pricing) or better enabled
+*   A ThousandEyes tenant with the [Standard plan](https://www.thousandeyes.com/pricing) or better enabled
 *   A user account in ThousandEyes with Team Admin permissions

-Note: The Azure AD provisioning integration relies on the [ThousandEyes SCIM API](https://success.thousandeyes.com/PublicArticlePage?articleIdParam=kA044000000CnWrCAK) which is available to ThousandEyes teams on the Business plan or better.
+Note: The Azure AD provisioning integration relies on the [ThousandEyes SCIM API](https://success.thousandeyes.com/PublicArticlePage?articleIdParam=kA044000000CnWrCAK) which is available to ThousandEyes teams on the Standard plan or better.

 ## Assigning users to ThousandEyes